nicusX/k8s-terraform-ansible-sample/README.md

 ```
 > ssh -F ssh.cfg worker0
 ```
-This configuration file is for direct connection to instances only.
+This configuration file is useful for directly SSH into machines.
 It is NOT used by Ansible.

 ## Install Kubernetes with Ansible